berteh/ScribusGenerator/README.md

       -p, --pdfOnly, --noSla
                             discard Scribus SLA, generate PDF only.
 This option is not used when --fast or --noPdf is used.
-      -s, --Single          generate a single output (SLA and/or PDF) file that combines all data rows, for each source file.
+      -s, --single          generate a single output (SLA and/or PDF) file that combines all data rows, for each source file.
       -v, --verbose         print detailed progress information on the command line.

     requirements
-    	This program requires Python 2.7+, and Scribus 1.4.+ for PDF generation only.
+      This program requires Python 2.7+

     examples:

-      ScribusGeneratorCLI.py my-template.sla
+      ScribusGeneratorCLI.py my-template.sla --noPdf
-     	generates Scribus and PDF files for each line of 'my-template.csv' by subsituting the provides values into 'my-template.sla' to the current directory.
+        generates Scribus files for each line of 'my-template.csv' by subsituting the provides values into 'my-template.sla' to the current directory.

       ScribusGeneratorCLI.py --verbose --fast --outDir "/home/user/tmp" example/Business_Card.sla
         generates Scribus files for each line of example/Business_Card.csv in the "/home/user/tmp" subdirectory.

       ScribusGeneratorCLI.py --verbose --fast --outName "card_%VAR_email%"  */*.sla
-    	generates Scribus files for each sla file in any subdirectory that has a csv file with a similar name in the same directory.
+        generates Scribus files for each csv line of each sla file in any subdirectory that has a csv file with a similar name in the same directory.
         Generated files will have a name constructed from the "email" field data, and are stored in their respective sla file directory.

+      ScribusGeneratorCLI.py --single -c translations.csv -vfn doc_  lang/*.sla
+        generates a single Scribus file for each sla file in the lang/ subdirectory using all rows of the translations.csv data file.
+        Generated files will have a name constructed from the "doc_" prefix and the input sla file name.

 Known Issues